greenelab/continuous_analysis/readme.md

 * Create a personal access token in github (Personal settings -> Personal access tokens -> generate new token -> give it repo access)

-* Set an environment variable in Wercker to push results to github (example used git_publish_key)
+* Set an environment variable in Wercker to push results to github.
+Go to settings, environment variables (example used git_publish_key, the url in wercker.yml is then - https://{TOKEN}@github.com/{ACCOUNT}/{REPOSITORY}.git)

 * Push results to github